Getting the job you want can rest on just a few small things. These job interview success tips can boost your chances.

 You have the perfect resume including all the right catch phrases, key words and experience listed.
 It’s your idea of a perfect job and you have secured an interview with the employer.
 But no matter how great your resume and experience are, equally important is how you behave during the interview process.

 Employers are not only looking at the skill set you possess, but at how you will present yourself as a representative of the company.
 In today’s business world, employees are an extension of the company’s brand.

-Here are ten job interview tips to help you make an impeccable impression during your interview:
+Ten top job interview success tips to help you make an impeccable impression during your interview.

 1. Be punctual.

 Arrive on time, or even better, arrive five to ten minutes early.
 Employers take notice of when you arrive for your interview.
 Arriving early is an indication of good organization; it shows that the individual plans ahead and allows extra time for preparation or unforeseeable events, such as traffic jams.

 Make sure hair is neat and nails are cut and clean.
 Business attire should be pressed and conservative.
 Avoid excessive jewellery, make-up, perfumes or colognes.
 Do not wear flamboyant colours or patterns and certainly do not show too much skin.
 The interview is not about your fashion sense (unless you are interviewing in the fashion industry!) but about how you will fit in with the corporate culture.

 3. Speak in a tone that reflects confidence.

 Be assertive in your presentation.
 They want someone who can step into the role confidently and assume the responsibilities of that role.

 Avoid using slang terms and inserting “like” and “um” in your statements.
 This is common and usually a result of nervousness.
 It’s important to recognise this habit and curtail it, particularly if the position you are interviewing for requires public speaking.